ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 });
 {% endhighlight %}

-We essentially have two stream objects: `response` and `outStream`.
-We hook the output of `response` to the input of `outStream` with `pipe()`.
+Notice that we didn't set any explicity "on `data`" listeners or buffer any of the data, even if it came in as chunks.
+We simply `pipe()`'ed it with our two stream objects: `response` and `outStream`.
+The output of `response` is hooked to the input of `outStream` and we're done.

 More importantly (as we'll get to below), we can add many more `pipe()` calls to do other transformations / data-slinging inline to our single call here.
 And, the example code above is quite terse, and more importantly, we don't have to do any data buffering or storage, instead relying on the implemented streams to do it themselves.

 ## The Stream Interfaces